-Because of Acxiom's performance and Mr. Morgan's performance in the prior year, Mr. Morgan's fiscal 2000 base pay was increased by 23% over fiscal 1999.
-His base pay for fiscal 2001 was increased 18.5% over fiscal 2000.
-This increase was due in part to the success of Acxiom in fiscal 2000, and in part as the third of four proposed annual increases designed to make the salaries of Mr. Morgan (and other Acxiom leaders) competitive with comparable market compensation (i.e., within the 75th percentile of competitive companies) by the end of the four-year adjustment period.
+Because of Acxiom's performance and Mr. Morgan's performance in the prior year, Mr. Morgan's fiscal 2001 base pay was increased by 18.5% over fiscal 2000.
+This increase was due in part to the success of Acxiom in fiscal 2000, and in part as the last of four proposed annual increases designed to make the salaries of Mr. Morgan (and other Acxiom leaders) more competitive with comparable market compensation (i.e., within the 75th percentile of competitive companies) by the end of the four-year adjustment period.

-In fiscal 2000, the Company's earnings per share results and the Company's EVA attained were the primary basis for determining the at-risk base pay earned by Mr. Morgan.
-All of Mr. Morgan's fiscal 2000 at-risk payments were made in the form of stock options.
+For fiscal 2001, the Company's earnings per share results and the Company's EVA attained were the primary basis for determining the at-risk base pay earned by Mr. Morgan.
+All of Mr. Morgan's fiscal 2001 at-risk payments were made in the form of stock options.
 (See the "Option Grants For Last Fiscal Year" table above.)
-These 73,024 options were granted on October 13, 1999, at an exercise price of \$17.93, the market value on the date of grant, and became fully vested as of May 18, 2000.
+These 60,214 options were granted on August 9, 2000, at an exercise price of \$23.44, the market value on the date of grant, and will vest over six years.
+As noted above, none of the options, including those granted to Mr. Morgan, granted in lieu of at-risk compensation for fiscal 2001 received accelerated vesting treatment, due to Acxiom's failure to meet its financial targets for fiscal 2001.
+Furthermore, Mr. Morgan's future grants of LTI options will be reduced accordingly.